3mb3rr/GF-APOC-/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/common/pathing/TUNING.md

 ## Prerequisites
-Obviously, you have to have a robot to use Pedro Pathing.
-Also, Pedro Pathing is only able to work with omnidirectional drives, like mecanum drive.
+Obviously, you have to have a robot to use Jayveer Pathing.
+Also, Jayveer Pathing is only able to work with omnidirectional drives, like mecanum drive.
 There is currently no support for swerve drives.
 You must also have a localizer of some sort.
-Pedro Pathing has a drive encoder, a two tracking wheel, and a three tracking wheel localizer.
-You will need to have your localizer tuned before starting to tune PedroPathing.
-Check out the tuning guide under the localization tab if you're planning on using one of the localizers available in Pedro Pathing.
+Jayveer Pathing has a drive encoder, a two tracking wheel, and a three tracking wheel localizer.
+You will need to have your localizer tuned before starting to tune JayveerPathing.
+Check out the tuning guide under the localization tab if you're planning on using one of the localizers available in Jayveer Pathing.
 Additionally, using [FTC Dashboard](http://192.168.43.1:8080/dash) will help a lot in tuning, and we have a slightly scuffed Desmos path visualizer [here](https://www.desmos.com/calculator/3so1zx0hcd).
-One last thing to note is that Pedro Pathing operates in inches and radians.
+One last thing to note is that Jayveer Pathing operates in inches and radians.

 ## Tuning
 * To start with, we need the mass of the robot in kg.
 This is used for the centripetal force